Type and hit ENTER

 Influencer marketing, Fi Darby

 Influencer marketing works best when we see someone who looks like us or is doing things we like to do.
-We often follow the lead of influencers whom we find aspirational.
+Because of this, we often follow the lead of influencers whom we find aspirational.
 If we think, ‘I’d like to be like her’ or ‘he looks a bit like me’, we’re more likely to take note of what they say.

 • ‘These walking boots keep my feet dry.’